Legal Teak for Decking

 - Attend the Forest Legality Week program in Washington, D.C.

-- Visit Myanmar to attend meetings focused on improving the Myanmar Timber Legality Assurance System (MTLAS)
+- Visit Southeast Asia to attend meetings focused on improving the timber legality

 - Monitor and communicate regularly with the authorities in Europe that regulate their trade of wood products

 Determining a teak shipment’s legality is not a simple task and must be done with diligence and seriousness.
-Further, a full understanding of the laws and regulations in Myanmar (the country of origin) and the U.S. or Europe (the destination of every shipment) is necessary.
+Further, a full understanding of the laws and regulations in the country of origin and the U.S. or Europe (the destination of every shipment) is necessary.
 Many of the requirements are contained in “Regulations,” which seem to be open to honest interpretation.

 Note, TDS is committed not only to obey the laws at the minimum level but rather meets and exceeds the “spirit of the law” through exercising exceptional care in assessing legality in every shipment.

-Laws governing teak shipments in Myanmar currently require that only sawn timber can be shipped out of the country; no raw logs can legally leave national boundaries.
+Laws governing teak shipments currently require that only sawn timber can be shipped out of the country of origina; no raw logs can legally leave national boundaries.
 So, TDS also knows that all shipments must leave through the Port of Yangon by ship.
 TDS is quite careful not to purchase teak from any country that shares a land border with Myanmar.
 This prevents the risk of purchasing from an unethical dealer.
 Easily, these dealers might break the law and “steal” logs by trucking them overland, across the border.

 By law, every natural teak tree growing in Myanmar is the property of the national government.
 This means that legal Burmese teak can only be obtained through the proper government source.
 Full documentation states the following: